TL;DR – How to Sleep in a Recliner

 The more of the symptoms above that apply to you, the more likely it is that you have sleep apnea.

-In addition to looking at symptoms, it’s also important to talk about risk factors, since there are several things that can increase the likelihood that you’ll develop sleep apnea.
+In addition to examining symptoms, discussing risk factors is important since several things can increase the likelihood of developing sleep apnea.

 Risk Factors